How to choose and configure Hugo’s AI Model

 Choose a hosting region

-The Region setting lets you choose where model requests should be processed when region options are available for the selected model.
+The Region setting controls where model requests can be processed when regional options are available for the selected model.

-- European Union → EU-based processing when available
+- European Union → use EU-based processing when available

-This is especially important for teams with stricter privacy, security, or compliance requirements.
+This is particularly important for teams with stricter privacy, security, or compliance requirements.

 EU processing